Padre Paulo Ricardo

-As an extra apostolate, he is dedicated to evangelization through the media.

-Ordination
+Biography

+Education

-He endorsed at the Cuiabá Seminary in 1985 and was ordained a priest on June 14, 1992, by Pope John Paul II.
+Ricardo endorsed at the Cuiabá Seminary in 1985 and was ordained a priest on June 14, 1992, by Pope John Paul II.

-He got a master's degree in Rome (Pontifical Gregorian University).

-Career

-First years
+Graduated in Philosophy from Faculdades Unidas Católicas de Mato Grosso, in Campo Grande/MS, he became a bachelor in Theology and has a master's degree in Canon Law by the Pontifical Gregorian University, in Rome.

+Priesthood

-In 1997, he went through a conversion experience, guided by the model of the Carmelite nun Therese of Lisieux.
+In 1997, Ricardo went through a conversion experience, guided by the model of the Carmelite nun Therese of Lisieux.
 In 2002 he became an avid reader of philosopher Olavo de Carvalho.

 In 2005 he experienced an air incident between São Paulo and Cuiabá, which led him to have a different preaching, "a clearer preaching against the mainstream tendency".

-Regional and national presence

 He hosted the weekly program The Eighth Day, on TV Canção Nova, in 2007.
 He was one of the priests selected to preach at the World Youth Day 2013, in Rio de Janeiro.

-Often he is invited to preach at the region of Cuiabá.

-Conservative writer, author of nine books, he has more than 1.4 million followers on Facebook, and 1.3 million followers on Instagram.
+He is the author of nine books and has more than 1.5 million followers on Facebook and 2 million followers on Instagram.
 He is a major conservative leader in Brazil.
-The writer, journalist and philosopher Olavo de Carvalho was a major influence in his work.

 Censorship and persecution

-In 2022, his Telegram channel underwent censorship by Brazil's Superior Court of Justice.
+In 2022, Ricardo's Telegram channel underwent censorship by Brazil's Superior Court of Justice.

-As a professor
+Current activities

 He teaches Theology at the Benedict XVI Institute of the Diocese of Lorena (state of São Paulo), since 2011.